Skip to content

 Sarajevo fills a long, narrow valley - two nights lets you take in the bazaar, the siege history and the view from Trebević without a rush.
 Photo: BiHVolim / Wikimedia Commons, CC BY-SA 4.0

-Pick up your hire car on the morning of day three, not before - you don’t want a car sitting idle (and paid for) in a city you’re exploring on foot, and Sarajevo’s bazaar quarter is pedestrian and tight for parking anyway.
+Pick up your hire car on the morning of day three, not before: the bazaar quarter is pedestrian and tight for parking, and an idle car is still a paid-for car.

 Day 3: Sarajevo to Mostar, the scenic way

-This is one of the best drives in the Balkans, so don’t rush it.
-It’s about 130 km and 2 to 2.5 hours of actual driving down the M17 through the Neretva canyon, but you’ll want to stop, so give it the whole day.
-The first stretch out of Sarajevo is motorway (the A1 through the Ivan Tunnel to Bradina); after the toll you drop onto the two-lane M17 and follow the river south.
-It’s a good road, but you share it with trucks - settle in behind the slow ones and enjoy the gorge rather than fighting to pass.
-For the tolls, Cyrillic signs and winter-tyre rules across the whole loop, see our guide to driving in Bosnia.
+Don’t rush this drive.
+It’s about 130 km and 2 to 2.5 hours down the M17 through the Neretva canyon, but you’ll want stops, so give it the day.
+The first stretch out of Sarajevo is motorway (A1 through the Ivan Tunnel); after the toll you drop onto the two-lane M17 and follow the river.
+Share it with trucks - tuck in and watch the gorge.
+Tolls, Cyrillic signs and winter-tyre rules: driving in Bosnia.

-Break the drive at Konjic, roughly halfway.
-Its restored Ottoman stone bridge over the Neretva is a five-minute stop and a lovely one, and Konjic is the unlikely home of ARK D-0, Tito’s secret nuclear bunker - a Cold War command complex dug 280 metres into the mountain, built in near-total secrecy between 1953 and 1979 to shelter the Yugoslav leadership from an atomic strike.
-You can only go in on a guided tour, and you must prebook (a day ahead at least, through the bunker’s own site); tours last around 60-90 minutes.
-If bunkers aren’t your thing, Konjic is also a launch point for white-water rafting on the Neretva.
-Either way it’s a natural lunch stop before the last hour down to Mostar.
+Break at Konjic, roughly halfway.
+Its restored Ottoman stone bridge is a five-minute stop, and the town hides ARK D-0, Tito’s secret nuclear bunker - a Cold War command complex dug 280 metres into the mountain (1953-1979).
+You only go in on a prebooked guided tour (60-90 minutes).
+Prefer water?
+Konjic also launches Neretva rafting.
+Either way it’s a natural lunch stop before the last hour to Mostar.

 The restored Ottoman stone bridge of Konjic arching over the green Neretva river